Tenant Screening How-To | Austin, TX Property Management Education

 An income and employment verification is necessary to find out how much the applicant is earning and whether they can afford rent.
-Make sure the employment information on the application matches up with what you find out when you call employers.
+According to this Long Beach property management company, you should make sure the employment information on the application matches up with what you find out when you call employers.

 Deciding to Approve or Decline